 Compliance Policy

 for Contracted Healthcare Providers and Third Parties

-Effective January 2021
+Effective January 2022

 Overview

-Humana has compliance program requirements for those supporting its business: your organization, its employees and downstream entities .
+Humana has compliance program requirements for those supporting its business: your organization, its employees and downstream entities.
 These requirements include, but are not limited to, the core elements of Humana's Compliance Program outlined in the table of contents on the next page.
 Your organization may be required to provide assurance that it understands and incorporates these components into its own compliance program or that it has a materially similar program.

-Humana

-LC3027ALL1019-A GHHH7DVSP

-(\mathbf{i})

-This document is reviewed annually and contains updates to the 2020 version.
+Humana reviews this document annually and it contains updates to what was in the 2021 version.
 It is important that you read this.

-If you're an administrator,
+If you're an administrator:

-provide this publication or an updated, materially-similar document to all employees and third parties who support Humana's Medicare and/or Medicaid products as part of our relationship.
+Provide this publication or an updated, materially-similar document to all employees and third parties who support Humana's Medicare and/or Medicaid products as part of our relationship.

 Table of contents

+(Key Points of) Notable Changes 2

-Introduction
+Introduction 3

 Purpose 3

 Organization 3

 Responsibility 3

-(Key Points of) Notable Changes 3

 Definitions 4

 Key takeaways from this policy 5

 Clarifications and Examples of Requirements (rest of the document)

-.
-Framework
+I. Framework 6

-Written Policies, Procedures and Standards of Conduct 6

-Protocols for Relationships with Downstream Entities 6
+Written Policies, Procedures and Standards of Conduct 6 Protocols for Relationships with Downstream Entities 6

 II.
-Communication 6-8
+Communication 6 - 7

 Effective Training and Education

 Required Training and Education 6

 Required Training Timelines 6

-Effective Lines of Communication 7
+Effective Lines of Communication 6

-Access and Availability of Compliance Officer 7
+Access and Availability of Compliance Office 6 - 7

 Noncompliance with Humana's Training Requirements 7

 Changes Impacting Training 7

 Requirement to Report 7

 Methods for Reporting Suspected or Detected Noncompliance to Humana 7

 Necessary Key Features of These Communication Options 7

-Addressing Noncompliance with Requirements 8
+Addressing Noncompliance with Requirements 7

 III.
-Oversight 8
+Oversight 7 - 8

-Compliance Officer and Compliance Committee, and High-level Oversight 8
+Compliance Officer and Compliance Committee, and High-level Oversight 7

-Monitoring and Auditing Work Plan
+Monitoring and Auditing Work Plan 7

-Conflicts of Interest 8
+Conflicts of Interest 7 - 8

 IV.
 Investigation, Discipline and Correction 8

 Appendices 9 - 12

 Appendix A: Resources 9

-Appendix B: Summary of Applicable Laws and Regulations 9-12
+Appendix B: Summary of Applicable Laws and Regulations 9 - 12

+Key points of notable changes (with page number)

+- Key takeaways from this policy (5): Added language to highlight that additional, related requirements apply to third parties performing certain functions for a Medicaid and/or Medicare-Medicaid Duals plan and that Humana separately notifies impacted third parties on how to comply.

+- II Communication (6): Clarified that Humana notifies a contracted third party when training on Medicaid-related topics is required.

+- Appendices (9 12): Updated Website addresses and links for material detailing government requirements.